jcaraballo/vagrant-box-ubuntu-desktop-jammy/README.md

-# vagrant-box-ubuntu-desktop-bionic
+# vagrant-box-ubuntu-desktop-cosmic
-Resources to create a Vagrant Base Box with an Ubuntu Desktop Bionic 18.04 LTS
+Resources to create a Vagrant Base Box with an Ubuntu Desktop 18.10 (Cosmic Cuttlefish)

 ## Requires